Ontogenesis and molecular interactions

 Our experimental approach relies on BiFC (Bimolecular fluorescence Complementation), which allows analysing protein-protein interactions in live conditions.
 In particular, we are using BiFC to decipher Hox interaction networks in different cell contexts.
 This approach is coupled to the identification of target cis-regulatory sequences in the genome.
 In the future we hope acquiring a global picture of Hox interactomes at the level of individual target genes in vivo.

 Experimentally, our team is using highly diverse tools, from specific lentiviruses from immortalization of human hematopoietic stem cells, to particular transposons for recombineering in Drosophila.
-Finally, besides classical biochemical and molecular biology technics, we are extensively using microscopy confocal imaging.
+Finally, besides classical biochemical and molecular biology techniques, we are extensively using microscopy confocal imaging.